2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin

 After completing their Associate Degree, allied health graduates from MATC carry an average student debt load of $15,821.

-Out of the 16 schools in Wisconsin that were part of this year’s ranking, Madison Area Technical College landed the # 2 spot on the list.
+You’ll be in good company if you decide to attend Madison Area Technical College.
+It ranked #2 on our 2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin list.
 Located in the large city of Madison, Madison College is a public college with a large student population.

 Of the 47 students majoring in allied health at Madison College, 21% are male and 79% are female.